Emurasoft/emurasoft.github.io/en/macro/tutorial/tutorial_edit.md

 ```
 document.selection.Text="EmEditor supports macros."
+```
 The above code uses the[Text \
-Property](../selection/selectiontext) and tells EmEditor to insert the text "EmEditor supports macros ."
-at the current cursor location.
+Property](../selection/selection_text) and tells EmEditor to insert the text "EmEditor supports macros ." at the current cursor location.
-```

-## Next Topic: